ccnmtl/compiled/content/articles/how-to-animate-graphical-javascript-programs.md

 need to fix some problems with the mouse interactions.

-{{< figure caption="Lunar Phase Simulator still in progress" src="/img/assets/lunar-phase-simulator.png" class="text-center centered bordered responsive" alt="Lunar phase simulator screeshot" >}}
+{{< figure caption="Screenshot of Lunar Phase Simulator; it is still in progress" src="/img/assets/lunar-phase-simulator.png" class="text-center centered bordered responsive" alt="Lunar phase simulator screeshot" >}}